Many libraries already have been written for Arduino and they can be included into XOD to use the full power of the existing ecosystem.

 We included the library and created the instance of the class.
 Let’s create action nodes to initialize the NFC scanner and start working with it.

 To work with the instance of a class in XOD we need to wrap method calls in nodes.
 To access the instance itself we pass it the custom type value we defined earlier.
-Thus, any action node for this library will contain an input of type pn532-device.
+Thus, any action node for this library will contain an input of type pn532-device

 The methods can invoke some side-effects (communication with the hardware module) and be asynchronous, that is our program won’t halt and wait until some side-effect are done.
-Therefore, for each such action node, we have to add some pulse terminals: one to run the action and two to notify about completion, either successful or failed.
+Therefore, for each such action node, we have to add some pulse

 For our task we create two action nodes:

-1. init — to initialize the hardware module
+— to initialize the hardware modulepair-tag

-Pay attention, that names of action nodes begin with verbs.
-By convention, names of any nodes which do instructions “what to do” in imperative style must begin with a verb (init, read-byte, pair-tag, write-line and etc).
+— to detect an NFC tag and read its UIDPay attention, that names of action nodes begin with verbs.
+By convention, names of any nodes which do instructions “what to do” in imperative style must begin with a verb (init

-Let’s create a node that initializes the NFC scanner.
+#Let’s create a node that initializes the NFC scanner.

-The input-pn532-device terminal was automatically generated after adding the output-self terminal to the pn532-device patch.
+patch.
 You can find it in the Project Browser.

 Follow comments in the C++ code: